 Prices go from as low as $99 to up to $3,995 per month.

-When selecting such providers, I would focus on those that also include paid advertising management in their offering.
+When selecting such providers, I would focus on those offering paid advertising management.

-Ending this article, I will provide you below with 8 providers that offer real estate social media marketing packages in different variations:
+Ending this article, I will provide you below with five providers that offer real estate social media marketing packages in different variations: